Sensory Activities For Children

 If you have never heard of Oobleck, it is a fun sensory material as well as science activity.
 You can have this ready to go beforehand or you can make it a group activity.
 You will need a bowl, cornstarch, water, and food colouring if you would like to add colour to it.
 Start by pouring 1 cup of water into the bowl and a few drops of food colouring if you choose to add colour.
 Then add 1 ½ cups of cornstarch to the water and start mixing.
 It should start to become solid and liquid at the same time.
 If needed, slowly add another ½ cup of cornstarch to the mix.
 If you have added too much cornstarch add a little more water.
 Let the children put their hands in it and experiment with it.
 Let them try to form a ball or sculpture, and see how it turns to liquid when they open their hands.
 This is a great activity to get everyone engaged!

 A snow sensory table is fun because it allows children to play with a snow-like material without having to be out in the cold!
 For this sensory activity, you will need white hair conditioner and baking soda.
 Combine 3 cups of baking soda with ½ cup hair conditioner.
 Stir until it becomes crumbly.
 Make as many batches of this as needed.
 You can add shovels, buckets, and other tools to the table or bin.
 This mixture will feel cool like snow and is easily ‘moldable’, so the children can make snowmen if they want to!
-This activity is great for those that do not live near snow, or it is simply too cold to go outside and play with real snow!
+This type of sensory activity is great for those that do not live near snow, or it is simply too cold to go outside and play with real snow!